PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 - **Suppliers** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
 - **Stores** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.

-## Image Settings table Filtering and UI elements
+## Image Settings table Filtering and UI action elements

 - **ID text field** - it can be set as numeric value, before filtering execution.
 - **Name field** - it can be set as text value, before filtering execution.